rozsass/text-dev-editor/_pages/home.md

 ## The service

-I develop academic and business texts and make them more precise, coherent, and easier to understand for a wider audience.
+***I develop academic and business texts and make them more precise, coherent, and easier to understand for a wider audience.***

 [Read more](whydevelop) on why you may consider hiring a text development editor.

 ## Focus

+I focus on editing
-* academic texts in social sciences especially applied works in economics, politics or international relations
-(such as textbooks, popular texts, reviews, undergraduate and graduate theses, solutions to practice questions),
+* academic texts in social sciences especially applied works in economics, politics or international relations (such as textbooks, popular texts, reviews, undergraduate and graduate theses, solutions to practice questions),
 * business texts (such as consultancy reports and market analysis),
 * presentations.

 ## Tech options
 I have learnt to work with a variety of tools used in academia and business such as
-* MS Word with track changes, PDF (annotated),
+* MS Word with track changes,
+* PDF (annotated),
 * [LaTex](https://www.latex-project.org/) and [Overleaf](www.overleaf.com),
 * [Markdown](https://en.wikipedia.org/wiki/Markdown),
 * presentation platforms like MS PowerPoint or LaTex beamer.